 check once a day

 When you are ready for take-off put up your thumb.

 After the ground crew has confirmed "ALL CLEAR ABOVE AND BEHIND" your wings will

-be levelled for take-off.
+for take-off.
 Before take-off the tug pilot may request a radio check from you.